 Dennis Sponer is founder and former CEO of ScripNet (now part of Optum Healthcare Solutions), and will soon hold a professional certificate in coding from MIT xPRO.

+Emeritus is proud to provide learners with an array of coding certification programs from some of the top universities in the world.
 Learn more about the MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN